Light Chasers

 Light Chasers is the tenth studio album by the American indie rock group Cloud Cult that was released in stores on September 14, 2010.
 It was previously released on the band's website via digital download and mail order on June 28, 2010.

 Track list

 All songs written by Craig Minowa.

+Personnel

+Credits are adapted from the album's liner notes.